sephii/roflcommits/README.md

 * mplayer (only on Linux, for taking snapshots)
 * python-flickrapi (only if you use Flickr publication)
+* PIL (aka python imaging library)

 ## Installation

 Install the dependencies listed above and then use pip to install roflcommits:

     pip install git+git://github.com/sephii/roflcommits@master

+You can also use pip to install the dependencies like so:

+    pip install pil flickrapi

 ## Usage